Information for jobseekers

 Financial assistance and income support

-Depending on your circumstances you may be eligible for financial assistance through Centrelink.
-For more information, contact 13 28 50 or visit the Department of Human Services website.
+Depending on your circumstances, you may be eligible for financial assistance through Centrelink.
+For more information, visit the Department of Human Services or phone 13 28 50.

-If you lost your job because your employer went bankrupt or into liquidation and you are owed certain employee entitlements, you may be eligible for financial help through the Fair Entitlements Guarantee.
+If you lost your job because your employer went bankrupt or into liquidation and you are owed certain employee entitlements, you may be eligible for financial help through the Fair Entitlements Guarantee (FEG).

 Fair Work Ombudsman